 The ICO begins on May 2 and ends three weeks later on May 23.
 Since we developed the product before raising any capital, we did not have a budget for marketing and PR (this is what we are hoping to raise in the ICO).
 For this reason, we did not create a major PR buzz around our ICO and we are off to a very quiet start.
-However, we are hopeful that more investors will discover us over the next two weeks so we can at least reach our min cap of 5,000 ETH so that we can continue developing and releasing more games.
+However, we are hopeful that more donors will discover us over the next two weeks so we can at least reach our min cap of so that we can continue developing and releasing more games.

 We’ve read about other ICO’s that seemed like they were peddling snake-oil and vaporware.
 I’m sure many are legit — but to our team of hands-on programmers all the hype was a turn-off and something we just didn’t want to participate in.
 We’re more comfortable building products than hyping ideas.
-So we felt that it would only be right to offer guarantees of functionality if we are going to ask for investment.
+So we felt that it would only be right to offer guarantees of functionality if we are going to ask for donations.
 At this point the code has been running and it’s been debugged. we’re confident that it won’t fail — so we’re proud to offer a proof-of- functionality guarantee:

-At the close of the ICO only 10% of the funds raised will be released; if the code fails to process at least 5,000 games within 90 days of the close of the ICO, the remaining 90% of the funds raised will be returned to the investors (this is written directly into E4ROW Token contract).
+At the close of the ICO only 10% of the funds raised will be released; if the code fails to process at least 5,000 games within 90 days of the close of the ICO, the remaining 90% of the funds raised will be returned to the contributors (this is written directly into E4ROW Token contract).

 What happens to earnings and in particular what happens if users do not withdraw them?

 Your payouts never expire.
 The contract holds them in perpetuity until you withdraw them.

 How will E4ROW sustain itself once the ICO funds run out?

 The E4ROW Escrow contract was designed with additional games in mind.
 These games, some of which are already in development will feed bets to the E4ROW Escrow contract to supplement returns to the token-holders.